mbuhidar/retro_typein_tools/README.md

 computer or on an emulator like VICE)
 ```

-### Notes for entering programs from Ahoy magazine:
+### Notes for entering programs from Ahoy issues prior to November 1984:

 In addition to the special character codes contained in braces
 in the magazine, Ahoy also used a shorthand convention for